dchavezromero/fire_detection/README.md

 ## Integration with the Fire Detection Pipeline

-These trained models plug directly into the two-stage gated pipeline on the `main` branch.
-The pipeline uses FFireNet as a lightweight binary gate (~3ms per frame) that activates YOLO only when fire is likely, reducing average compute load for real-time UAV deployment.
+These trained models plug directly into the gated pipeline on the `main` branch.
+The pipeline uses FFireNet as a lightweight binary gate (~3 ms per frame) that activates YOLO only when fire is likely, reducing average compute load for real-time UAV deployment.
 YOLO's detections feed a conviction tracker with streak-aware gains, flicker penalties, and hysteresis to produce stable fire alerts.

-To use a trained model in the pipeline, update the path in `config.py`:
+To use a trained model in the integrated pipeline, copy the trained folder into the `main` branch's `models/` directory and update the path in `config.py`:

 ```python
 cfg = PipelineConfig(